pipelinecd/pipeline/DSL-design.md

     }
 ```

-Required configuration to provide for pipeline:
+Required configuration to provide to the pipeline:

 ```groovy
     scm(name: latest) {